-Cooperation between Adelaide Metro and the South Australia Police (SAPOL) Transit Police Services plays a big part in maintaining a safe and secure environment.
+Cooperation between Adelaide Metro and the South Australia Police (SAPOL) Public Transport Safety Branch plays a big part in maintaining a safe and secure environment.

-Plain clothed and uniformed transit police regularly circulate throughout the public transport network as part of the ongoing Operation Overwatch.
+Plain clothed and uniformed police regularly circulate throughout the public transport network.

 All SAPOL officers travel free on public transport, in uniform or casual clothing at any time.
 This provides an extra level of security as travelling SAPOL Officers can intervene in public transport incidents.

-There are also over 300 CCTV cameras at O-Bahn interchanges and train stations across the network.
-CCTV continues to be further rolled out and upgraded for increased coverage and better picture quality.
+There are also over 1300 CCTV cameras across the network, including at O-Bahn and bus interchanges and train stations across the network.
+CCTV continues to be further rolled out and upgraded for better coverage and an assist SAPOL with their criminal investigations.

 Lighting continues to be upgraded at stations across the network and 24 hour emergency phones continue to provide access to a live operator.
 Using an emergency phone immediately activates CCTV recording the area around the phone.